apollographql/rover/README.md

     - rover graph fetch: Fetch a graph schema from the Apollo graph registry
     - rover graph check: Check for breaking changes in a local graph schema against a graph schema in the Apollo graph registry
-    - rover graph push: Push an updated graph schema to the Apollo graph registry
+    - rover graph publish: Publish an updated graph schema to the Apollo graph registry

 You can open the full documentation for Rover by running: